stpaultim/uc_stripe/README.txt

 the credit card number, so cannot properly validate it (and we don't want it to ever know the credit card number.)

+i) uc_stripe creates it's own payment pane.
+Ensure the correct ordering by visiting store->configuration->checkout (admin/store/settings/checkout).

-Upgrading from uc_stripe 6.x-1.x or 7.x-1.x
+Upgrading from uc_stripe 6.x-1.x or 7.x-1.x or 7.x-2.x
 ===========================================

+7.x-3.x maintains PCI SAQ A compliance and has major implementation changes from 2.x.
+This version uses it's own payment pane in uc_cart to collect card info.
+The card fields such as card number, expiration date, and cvc code have all been hidden, and is handled entirely by Stripe's Element implementation.
+Which means no credit card information gets processed at all by drupal.
+The last4, and expiration date are sent back to drupal by Stripe's api.

+When upgrading from 2.x the ordering of the new stripe payment pane should be verified at store->configuration->checkout (admin/store/settings/checkout).

+An upgrade of the stripe library is required.
+See installation step d from above.

-7.x-2.x does not use Stripe subscriptions for recurring payments, but instead uses the uc_recurring module.
+7.x-3.x does not use Stripe subscriptions for recurring payments, but instead uses the uc_recurring module.
 This means you have control of recurring transactions without having to manage them on the Stripe dashboard.
 (Credit card numbers and sensitive data are *not* stored on your site; only the Stripe